 If you suddenly see flashing lights or floaters, or notice your vision fading, you should seek urgent medical help as this can be a sign of retinal detachment.

-Vitrectomy surgery is successful in repairing macular holes 90 per cent of the time, and nine out of ten people will see their vision improve.
-A tiny cut is made in the eye and the vitreous gel is replaced with a bubble of gas.
+If you have a macular hole you will undergo vitrectomy surgery.
+It is surgery that removes the gel from the eye under local anaesthetic.
+It is successful in repairing macular holes 90 per cent of the time, and nine out of ten people will see their vision improve.
+A tiny cut is made in the eye and the vitreous gel is replaced with a bubble.
 To begin with, the bubble will block your sight, but it is naturally absorbed over several weeks.

 One common side-effect of this treatment is cataract: within two years of a vitrectomy, most people will need cataract surgery.
 If you need a vitrectomy, you may be offered cataract surgery at the same time, if you have not already had it.